gregtwallace/certwarden.com/docs/3_user_interface/2_dashboard.md

 ---
 sidebar_position: 2
-description: 'Dashboard that provides an over view of all active LeGo certificates.'
+description: 'Dashboard that provides an over view of all active Cert Warden certificates.'
 ---

 # Dashboard